asledz/deep-neural-networks-course/README.md

-# deep-neural-networks-course
+# Deep Neural Networks

-Deep Neural Networks course at University of Warsaw
+This repository contains solutions for the tasks from Deep Neural Networks course at University of Warsaw (MIM UW) 2022/2023.